 - Problems with eating and drinking.

-Try these tips to assist a senior with dementia who’s challenged by eyesight changes:
+Try these tips to assist a senior with dementia who have changes in vision:

 - Ensure adequate lighting in the home, and take away any items that are causing anxiety or visual confusion, if at all possible.

 - Use contrasting colors.
 For instance, serve a light-colored cream soup in a dark dish.

 - Close all window blinds or drapes at nighttime and whenever the sunlight causes a glare.

 - Use adaptive devices like remote controls and telephones with bigger buttons to help encourage the senior to maintain self-reliance regardless of visual obstacles.

 At Anthem Home Care, a local provider of home health in Corpus Christi, TX and the surrounding communities, we are invested in making certain the older adults we care for are always safe and thriving.
 Our specially trained dementia care experts understand the visual and other changes that develop, and are equipped with creative, thoughtful methods to help.